Skein relations for tangle Floer homology: The unoriented skein relation

 We now turn to proving Equation~\ref{eqn:pent_homo}.
-Fix a domain that can be written as a juxtaposition $p * r$ (resp.\ $r * p$), where $p$ is a pentagon and $r$ is a triangle.
-There are four cases this time: The two polygons may be disjoint, their interiors may overlap, they may share a common corner, or they may share exactly one edge and two corners.
+Fix a domain that can be written as a juxtaposition $p * r$ (resp.\ $r * p$), where $p$ is a pentagon and $r$ is a rectangle.
+There are four cases this time: The two polygons may be disjoint, their interiors may overlap, they may share exactly one common corner, or they may share exactly one edge and two corners.
 The first three cases are similar to the cases with triangles.
-Note, however, that there is an additional possibility in the case where $p$ and $r$ share a common corner: the alternative decomposition is not necessarily $r' * p'$ (resp.\ $p' * r'$), but is sometimes $p' * r'$ (resp.\ $r' * p'$); see the fourth figure from the left in the top row of Figure~\ref{fig:pent_corner}.
+Note, however, that there is an additional possibility in the case where $p$ and $r$ share exactly one common corner: the alternative decomposition is not necessarily $r' * p'$ (resp.\ $p' * r'$), but is sometimes $p' * r'$ (resp.\ $r' * p'$); see the fourth figure from the left in the top row of Figure~\ref{fig:pent_corner}.
 All possibilities for the second case and the third case are listed in Figures~\ref{fig:pent_overlap} and \ref{fig:pent_corner} respectively.

 The last case, where the two polygons share exactly one edge and two corners, can only occur if both $p$ and $r$ are right-bordered (or left-bordered).
 Let us illustrate this case more closely by the following example.